ryanbae89/data-512-final-project/README.md

 Date: December 9th, 2018

+### License Information

+All the code and analysis in this repo is considered open source, and covered under the [MIT license](https://opensource.org/licenses/MIT).

 ## Introduction

 Every day, more than a million people take to the skies to travel in the United States.
 Far removed from the golden age of flying in the 1960s, air travel today mainly conjures up memories of flight delays, rude customers, and long lies at the airport.